 When baking, the energy from the oven spring usually forces the gas to escape the dough at the weakest point.
 This can lead to “ruptures in the crust” or a gap emerging between the crust and the crumb at the top of the loaf.

-Sometimes this is called a “flying top” as the crust tends to fall off easily.
+Sometimes this is called a “flying top”, as the crust tends to fall off easily.
 Not only is this unsightly it can be a major contributor to dense bread as the gluten structure cannot expand fully.

 Covering the dough well as it rises is also a valid choice.
 Cover a bowl of fermenting dough with something airtight such as plastic wrap or a lid.
 A tea towel will offer some protection but is not nearly as effective as something sealed.

-To prevent dough from drying out when proofing it depends on what you are proofing in for what to use to protect it.
+To prevent dough from drying out when proofing, it depends on what you are proofing in for what to use to protect it.
 Here are the best covering solutions for particular bread proofing containers:

 When proofing dough in a banneton you can use a plastic bag, shower cap, inverted mixing bowl.
 You can get a banneton here.

-When proofing bread free standing on a tray use a sheet of plastic wrap that has a layer of oil or flour to act as a barrier to stop it from sticking
+When proofing bread free standing on a tray, use a sheet of plastic wrap that has a layer of oil or flour to act as a barrier to stop it from sticking

 Baguettes made in the traditional artisan way can be proofed in a linen liner called a couche.
 A suitable alternative is a tea towel.
-A cloth can be used here as the baguettes are pushed together and wrapped tightly which reduces the airflow sufficiently.
+A cloth can be used here as the baguettes are pushed together and wrapped tightly, which reduces the airflow sufficiently.

 Bench resting divided dough typically takes between 10 – 30 minutes.
-In this time the dough can often dry up, especially if the baking area is draughty and not humid.
+During this time, the dough can often dry up, especially if the baking area is draughty and not humid.
 As the dough is to be shaped for the last time, you’ll want to avoid covering the surface with oil or flour.

 The best way to fix a dough that is drying up is to brush the surface with water.
-You can use a pastry brush, or even with your hands.
+You can use a pastry brush or even with your hands.
 Lightly brush the dry areas of the dough with water, leave for 15 minutes and repeat.
 Keep repeating until the dough feels soft again.